vinualex21/lm-lab-csharp-book-manager-api/README.md

 # 📖 Minimalist Book Manager API - C# ASP.NET Core MVC Web API

-## Introduction
+## What is it?
-This is the starter repository for the Further APIs session.
-It provides some starter code to creating a Minimalist Book Manager API with synchronous API endpoints.
+A simple web API for a book manager that handles basic CRUD operations.

 ### Pre-Requisites
 - C# / .NET 6